hb-github/Laravel-Test/README.md

 # Laravel-Test
-Created simple rest API in laravel using backbone.js. <br />
+Created a simple Rest API in Laravel and integrating it with a client application.
 It's using CSV as the main data source (no Database is used).